gitfork/PixelsCamp-Challenge/README.md

 * **Do not delete the template file.**
 * When you're ready, **submit a pull request** and **comment** using your markdown file contents.
 * Deadline for submitting applications is **noon, March 22nd**.
 After than we won't be accepting more pull requests.
-* Find a Habit member to recive your Arduino board
+* Find a Habit member on the BrightPixel Stand or Habit Doom to receive your Arduino board

 ## Requirements